jackdewinter/pymarkdown/docs/rules/rule_md042.md

 ### Failure Scenarios

-This rule triggers when the link is empty and contains no characters or only whitespace characters:
+This rule triggers when the link is empty and has no characters or only whitespace characters:

 ````Markdown